alexhegit/migraphx_sample/glue/README.txt

 glue_dump.sh - This script exports glue_data to show TSV file components for various subsets

+bert_tokenize.py - example script that shows how the BERT tokenizer is called.

 NOTE: run_glue, utils_glue.py are unchanged copies from github.com/pytorch-transformers/examples directory.